mikalai-hryb/notes/aws.md

 represents a virtual network card.
 ENI is what gives EC2 instances access to the network, for example Eth0.

-### EC2 Hibernate
+### Hibernate
 The EC2 Instance Root Volume type must be an EBS volume and must be encrypted to ensure the protection of sensitive content.

-when we stop EC2 instance the EBS is kept intact for terminattion the EBS volumes are set-up to be destroyed
+* when we stop EC2 instance the EBS is kept intact
+* for terminattion the EBS volumes are set-up to be destroyed

+### Storage types
+* EBS
+* Instance Store
+* EFS
+* S3

+#### EBS
-EBS - Elastic Block Storage is a network drive you can attach to your instances while they run network USB stick
+<u>EBS</u> - Elastic Block Storage is a network drive you can attach to your

-IOPS  - IO operations per seconds provisioned capacity(size in GBs, IOPS0 )
+instances while they run.
+It's bound to a specific AZ.

+* it's a network drive
+* you can think of EBS as a "network USB stick"
+* it's locked to an AZ
+  * to attach to an instance from another AZ we need to make a snapshot first and then restore an EBS volume from thi snapshot and finally attach it
+* EBS allows the instance to persist data, even after thier termination
+* we have to provisione capacity(size in GBs, [IOPS](./general-terms.md#iops))
+  * the capacity can be increased over time
+* root EBS volume is deleted (delete-on-termination attribute is enabled)
+* attached EBS volumes are not deleted (delete-on-termination attribute is disabled)
+* has multi-attach feature

 snapshot is a backup of an EBS volume at a point in time

 EBS snapshot archive
 * archive tier is 75% cheaper
 * takes 24-72  hours to restore